systats/ess_voting/README.md

 ToDo
 ----

+-   Why not using diff of leftright and party left-right
 -   Why not use interaction variable of vote\_right and protest as y?
 -   Is there a reasonable party\_id/ voting\_id coverage?
 -   Derive final research question